routegy/routegy-docs/app/docs/how-to/receive-webhook-requests.md

   <img src="/images/modals/personal-office-coffee-machine-edit-app-actions-webhook-save.png" width="70%">
 </p>

-## Wait for App Interactions
+### Step 5: Wait for app interactions

 Now that your app is configured, you just wait until someone interacts with it.
-Once they do, you'll automatically receive an HTTP requests that looks something like this.
+Once they do, you'll automatically receive an HTTP request that looks something like this.

 ![Action Integration](/images/actions/personal-office-coffee-machine-webhook.png)